The following procedures are used to select the University of Arizona's submissions when proposals are in some way limited.

 - Any other criteria deemed important for submission of a competitive application.

-If the total number of pre-proposals is less than or equal to the number allowed by the limited solicitation, RDI will still evaluate the suitability of each application based on college review and criteria listed above.
-After decisions are made, applicants and their Deans are notified.
+If the total number of pre-proposals is less than or equal to the number allowed by the limited solicitation, RDI will still evaluate the suitability of each application based on the criteria listed above.
+After decisions are made, applicants and their deans are notified.
 Review comments are returned to the applicants to provide feedback, which should be considered when preparing the agency proposal or a future pre-proposal.